Exploring Toy Dog Breeds: Small in Size, Big in Heart

 Toy dogs also tend to require less exercise than larger breeds, making them well-suited to families or individuals with limited outdoor space.
 That said, these little guys still need daily activity to keep them happy and healthy, so don’t skip that evening walk around the block!

-For families, toy dogs can be wonderful pets for children, especially when the child is taught how to handle a smaller dog gently and respectfully.
+For families, toy dogs can be wonderful pets for older children, especially when the child is taught how to handle a smaller dog gently and respectfully.
 Their smaller size makes them less intimidating, but it’s important to remember that toy dogs have the same needs as larger breeds—training, exercise, and love.

 Debunking Myths About Toy Dogs